BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 dig +short dev.bbaysinger.com
 ```

-They should all return the Elastic IP (e.g., `44.246.43.116`).
+They should all return the Elastic IP (the value of `EC2_INSTANCE_IP`).
 If any do not, wait for propagation or fix DNS before proceeding.

 ### 3. Issue Certificates (Orchestrator)